 Internationally oriented, this course brings together the academic study of tourism and the practical development of management skills to give you a balanced start to your career.
 It is an academic course with strong vocational relevance.

-The IBA in Tourism Management will take either three or four years to complete, depending on your academic progress and drive.
+The BBA Specialisation in Tourism Management is part of the Hospitality Business Administration pathway (sector) and will take either three or four years to complete, depending on your academic progress and drive.
 It is designed to cover everything you might need for a career in tourism management.

 The style of teaching will differ according to module, but it will variously involve lectures, seminars, group exercises, case studies and student presentations.
 The group work will gradually reduce over the three years as you learn to work more independently, culminating in your final project or dissertation.